Home > Home Security > 7 Tips To Improve Your Home’s Security

-Peace of mind is a tangible commodity that can also translate into reduced home insurance premiums.
-To achieve both without having to install a burglar alarm and pay a monthly fee, we offer these seven home security products and tips that will significantly deter a home invasion without robbing the bank.
+Home security is a big deal.
+Peace of mind is a tangible commodity that can translate into reduced home insurance premiums.
+To achieve both without installing a burglar alarm and paying a monthly fee, we offer seven home security products and tips that will significantly deter a home invasion without robbing the bank.

 1. Security Screen Doors

-Because of our temperate climate, ideal for leaving windows and doors open, screen doors can be a significant security concern.
+Because of our temperate climate, ideal for leaving windows and doors open, screen doors can create a significant security concern.
 Cutting open the screen or just ripping open the door is often simple for intruders.
-And if you’re not thrilled with having to put a heavy metal gate on your front door, Guarda Premium Screen Doors are exactly what you need.
+And if you’re not thrilled with having to put a heavy metal gate on your front door, premium screen doors are exactly what you need.

 2. Security Window Screens

-Alarmed security window screens provide you with the best of all possible worlds: allowing you to keep your windows open, yet safe from unwanted intruders.
-Alarm screens fit windows of any size and are easy to maintain and durable.
-If anyone attempts to tamper with the screen, an alarm will sound immediately, before the intruder can enter your home.
+Alarmed security window screens provide the best of all possible worlds, allowing you to keep your windows open, yet safe from unwanted intruders.
+Alarm screens fit windows of any size and are durable and easy to maintain.
+If anyone attempts to tamper with the screen, an alarm will sound immediately before the intruder can enter your home.

 3. Security Glass For Vulnerable Windows & Doors

-Security glass isn’t unbreakable (see the video), but it’s hard to break, and that can serve as a significant deterrent to burglars and intruders who want to act quickly.
-When they realize the “smash and grab” technique won’t work and the noise will call attention to their actions, they’re likely to move on to another target.
+Security glass isn’t unbreakable, but it’s hard to break, which can be a significant deterrent to burglars and intruders who want to act quickly.
+When they realize the “smash and grab” technique won’t work, and the noise will call attention to their actions, they will likely move on to another target.

 4. Outdoor Security Lighting